 Generally, claims exposure in the freight transportation and logistics industry consists of workers' compensation, third-party casualty liability, and cargo loss and damage.
-We are effectively self-insured for \$1.0 million of each workers' compensation loss.
-For each third-party general liability loss, we are generally self-insured for \$1.0 million.
-We are also self-insured for each cargo loss up to a \$0.3 million deductible for our Asset-Based segment and a \$0.1 million deductible for our ArcBest segment, with a \$2.0 million retention limit for each auto accident or loss.
+We are effectively self-insured for \$2.0 million of each workers' compensation loss.
+For each third-party general liability loss, we are generally self-insured for \$2.0 million.
+We are also self-insured for each cargo loss up to a \$0.3 million deductible for our Asset-Based segment and a \$0.1 million deductible for the majority of our Asset-Light segment, with a \$3.0 million retention limit for each auto accident or loss and a 50/50 quota share on \$2.0 million in excess of the \$3.0 million retention limit on auto losses.
+We are self-insured for each cargo loss up to a \$10 thousand deductible for the truckload service of our Asset-Light segment.
 We maintain insurance that we believe is adequate to cover losses in excess of such self-insured amounts or deductibles.
 However, we cannot provide assurance that our insurance coverage will provide adequate protection under all circumstances or against all potential losses.
-We have experienced situations where excess insurance carriers have become insolvent.
+We have experienced situations where excess insurance carriers have become insolvent or are not willing to write liability coverage for brokerage liability.
 We pay assessments and fees to state guaranty funds in states where we have workers' compensation self-insurance authority.
 In some of these states, depending on the specific state's rules, the guaranty funds may pay excess claims if the insurer cannot pay due to insolvency.
 However, there can be no certainty of the solvency of individual state guaranty funds.

-We have been able to obtain what we believe to be adequate insurance coverage for 2023 and are not aware of any matters which would significantly impair our ability to obtain adequate insurance coverage at market rates for our operations in the foreseeable future.
+We have been able to obtain what we believe to be adequate insurance coverage for 2024 and are not aware of any matters which would significantly impair our ability to obtain adequate insurance coverage at market rates for our operations in the foreseeable future.
 A material increase in the frequency or severity of accidents, cargo claims, or workers' compensation claims or the material unfavorable development of existing claims could have a material adverse effect on our cost of insurance and results of operations.